What Are Powerline Adapters? 9 Things You Need to Know

-- Connecting devices that don’t support Wi-Fi, like smart TVs or game consoles.
+- Connecting devices that don’t support Wi-Fi.

-- Providing a faster network connection to rooms where running an ethernet cable isn’t practical.
+- Providing a faster network connection to rooms where running an Ethernet cable isn’t practical.

-1) Starter Kits Come in Packs of Two
+1. Starter Kits Come in Packs of Two

-Think of powerline adapters as a way to extend your network from Point A to Point B, wherein each point is an electrical outlet around your house.
-Because of this, powerline ethernet devices typically come in starter kits of two, as a single device is useless on its own.
+Think of powerline adapters as a way to extend your network from point A to point B, wherein each point is an electrical outlet around your house.
+Because of this, powerline Ethernet devices typically come in starter kits of two, as a single device is useless on its own.

-You can purchase more to extend your network around your house – just make sure all of your devices are compatible (more on that later).
+You can purchase more to extend your network around your house; just make sure all of your devices are compatible (more on that later).

-2) They Need to Connect to a Router
+2. They Need to Connect to a Router

-3) They’re Really Easy to Set Up
+3. They’re Really Easy to Set Up

-Setting up powerline ethernet couldn’t be simpler: the devices are almost always plug-and-play.
-Plug them into the wall, connect the ethernet cables, and generally you’re good to go.
+Setting up powerline Ethernet couldn’t be simpler.
+The devices are almost always plug-and-play.
+Plug them into the wall, connect the Ethernet cables, and generally you’re good to go.

 Some devices include security functionality that requires you to press buttons at the same time to “sync up”, but exact methods vary depending on the specific devices.

-4) Cheaper Than Cables Through Walls…
+4. Cheaper Than Cables Through Walls…

-5) …But Not Quite as Reliable
+5. …But Not Quite as Reliable

-Browse the reviews of any powerline ethernet device and you’ll see a few people complain about random disconnects and slow speeds—though you’ll also see a lot of 5-star reviews raving about an easy setup and great speeds.
+Browse the reviews of any powerline Ethernet device and you’ll see a few people complain about random disconnects and slow speeds—though you’ll also see a lot of 5-star reviews raving about an easy setup and great speeds.

-6) Connections Are Limited to Your House
+6. Connections Are Limited to Your House

 Worried about security?
-Most powerline ethernet devices offer some form of encryption, so make sure you use that.
+Most powerline devices offer some form of encryption, so make sure you use that.
 But in most cases, the signal won’t make it outside your home.

 If you own your own house and pay your own electrical bill, know that your neighbors can’t use your connection even if they buy a compatible device.
 This is because the signal from powerline adapters is scrambled by transformers, and there is almost certainly one between your house and the outside world.

 If you live in an apartment, however, there’s a chance your neighbors could pick up a signal, so make sure your adapter supports encryption—and that you turn that functionality on.

-7) Surge Protectors Mess With The Signal
+7. Surge Protectors Can Mess With the Signal

-Surge protectors can protect your computer, but they also scramble powerline ethernet signals.
-Plugging a powerline ethernet device into a power bar with surge protection will severely limit your potential speed, if not stop the device from working altogether.
+Surge protectors can protect your computer, but they also scramble powerline signals.
+Plugging a powerline device into a power bar with surge protection will severely limit your potential speed, if not stop the device from working altogether.

-8) Brand Compatibility Isn’t Guaranteed
+8. Cross-Brand Compatibility Isn’t Guaranteed